heliocloud-data/science-tutorials/README.md

 # Guide to HelioCloud Tutorials
 S. Antunes (APL)
-October 2023
+December 2023

-There are many tutorials here in the GSFC HelioClound instance, and we'll help walk you through them.
+HelioCloud is a cloud platform, an analysis cache of datasets, and an exploratory platform with tutorials to get researchers started.
+There are many tutorials here and we'll help walk you through them.
 At this point we'll assume you're already in your account and able to run a Notebook.
-We will walk you through an overview of SMCE, examples of data reads from AWS S3 storage, using Dask for compute power, and working in IDL.
+We will walk through examples of data reads from AWS S3 storage, using Dask for compute power, using the core PyHC packages in Python, and working in IDL.
 We also include a link to a local copy of the PyHC summer school package tutorials for SunPy, SpacePy, AstroPy, HAPI, and others.

 The core HelioCloud notebooks to date are:
 1) basic file access of FITS, CDF and NetCDF data that is stored in AWS S3 cloud storage, in [S3-Access-Demo.ipynb](S3-Access-Demo.ipynb)